 When going to a location on the map, you’ll be taken to a grid of nodes which consist of a campsite where you can save game, combat (which is self-explanatory), and text adventure (which is a text-only mission).
 Being an SRPG, the combat is based on a grid system where stats regulate which character will move first followed by an action or wait.
 During this, you can have 1-4 characters on the field.
 Attack options are broken down to a handful of abilities to use with no MP worries.
 There are cooldowns for your abilities though.

 When not doing adventures in Regalia, your protagonist can build character bonds with other team members in town.
 Fans of Persona will easily identify with this structure as the dates will have some people absent yet others will be available for interaction.
 Talking to a person will allow you to hang out with them, which is where you can enhance how interested they are in you.
 Maxing out anyone won’t lead to your king romancing anyone though, as seen in Persona games.
-So no worries of your king shacking up with random characters you don’t like.
+So no worries about your king shacking up with random characters you don’t like.
 New skills are unlocked for raising the social stat though, so the message is that ‘the power of friendship gives us strength’.

 Regalia has a timer progression and while I didn’t have problems with it, there are people that might feel anxious watching it.
 Each chapter starts with you needing to finish x-amount of quests within x-amount of days.
 Travelling on the map, exploring nodes, building, interacting with characters, etc all require days to pass.
-50 days passes really fast when you travel to a location which requires 4 days of travel followed by 8 days to explore.
+50 days passes really fast when you travel to a location that requires 4 days of travel followed by 8 days to explore.
 You need to figure out the best way to handle as many quests as you can, without backtracking.